ZINE-Quality/WEB-tester/README.md

 # PHP-tester
-This is some dummy code to test that PHP is working on my containers.
+This is some dummy code to test that html is served on my containers.